mj00714/project-3-ski-tracker/README.md

 # project-3-ski-tracker

 # Proposal / Overview

 For our third project, we're seeking to build on the material we've covered in the last few modules.
 We're aiming to create a visualization that will display ski resorts along with their recent snowfall metrics.

 ### Data
 We're utilizing RapidAPI to pull a list of 148 ski resorts (satisfying the project requirement of 100+ records).
 There are two different views of the resort data- a basic and detailed view.

-At this point, we're unsure if we're going to use the recent snowfall totals provided by the ski resort API, or link the coordinates to a more comprehensive weather API.
-This could get complicated.
-With that in mind, our initial plan is to pull the recent snowfall data from the resort API and detarmine next steps from there.

-##### Basic Resort View:
-- Resort name
-- Resort coordinates
-- Region / Country (double check this)

-##### Detailed Resort View:
-- Fill in
+We'll leverage the basic view to avoid paying for API usage.

+We'll extract, transform and load the data using Python libraries.
+The extraction will be a requests pull from the API.
+We'll use JSON libraries to clean and transform the data.
+Finally, we'll load the data into MongoDB using PyMongo.

+Extraction and Load are straightforward.
+We'll transform the data to combine pages of API data and add pass access information for the '23/'24 season (specifically, Epic and Ikon pass access).
+The DB will act as a static golden source with the consolidated data.

-### JavaScript Code/Libraries
+### Visualization

-We're seeking to create a map (not Leaflet) that will serve as an interactive visual.
-We're still deciding which map service to use but we plan to create layers that could slice the data by:
-- Resort size (by acreage)
-- Region
-- Inclusive pass (Ikon vs. Epic)
-- Percentage of lifts currently open
-- Current snowpack base depths

-Once we've selected our visualization library/tool we'll execute the following steps:
-- Create a base map
-- Create 2-4 map layers that can be dynamically selected by the user
-- Use the map's visualization tools to create markers indicating recent (12, 24, 48 hour) snowfall
+After cleaning the data, we'll use Leaflet to create a map visual that will provide the user with information about snow forecasts for the selected resorts.
+We'll merge the resorts coordinates with weather data from weather.gov to accomplish this.

 # Project readme.md File